-Some of you may have wondered what happened to Christian Zozaya’s memoir stretching from the Spanish civil War through WWII and his childhood in South America (and beyond).
-I’ll take a hiatus from my European journeys to share more of Christian’s story for you fans.
+This is the last segment I have of Christian Zozaya’s memoir stretching from the Spanish civil War through WWII and his childhood (and adulthood) in South America.
 Here is a brief recap for those of you joining us late: Born in Madrid, six-year-old Christian was evacuated to Barcelona with his family because of Franco’s War.
 As German troops marched into Austria, Mussolini increased bombing of the Spanish coast and Barcelona became as dangerous as Madrid, thus it was decided to send little Christian to boarding school in England.
 He was thrust alone into another culture and had to quickly learn English to communicate.
 The situation in Spain became so dire that his entire family had to escape over the Pyrenees and into France with only the clothes on their backs and whatever they could carry.
 His parents became separated and more hardships ensued, but strangers helped them and friends loaned them money so they could reunite with Christian now age 8.
 This is where we left off in his story.

 Eventually all my family managed to cross the puddle…my grandparents and my uncle and aunt boarded a ship and went to Mexico.
-Dad chose to go to Colombia (..where) two of his former students, Colombians, had gotten him contract with the Ministerio de Trabajo, Higiene y Previsión Social.
+Dad chose to go to Colombia (where) two of his former students, Colombians, procured a contract for him with the Ministerio de Trabajo, Higiene y Previsión Social.

 went to Barranquilla the day before the boat was to leave.
 We boarded the S.S.
 Pichincha, a stern wheeler with four decks.
 The main deck was reserved for the cargo; the second deck held the third class cabins, the second class cabins were on the third deck and the first class cabins were on the fourth (upper) deck.
 The pilot house stood in front of the first class cabins and there was a small cannon mounted on its roof.